kevinjohnsongeno/SQL-Pipeline-ETL-Simulation/README.md

 **Email:** *kevinjohnsongeno@gmail.com*
 **Last Updated:** *October 2025*

-> 💡 *Tip:* Run this project in **DB Browser for SQLite** or the SQLite CLI for an instant, visualized ETL experience.
+> Run this project in **DB Browser for SQLite** or the SQLite CLI for an instant, visualized ETL experience.